 Groundwater Conservation.
-Under the district management program, groundwater conservation includes any action or activity that materially improves the future supply from a declining groundwater source.
-Groundwater conservation is a source of water for future supply and important conservation activity is occurring in many forms in the district.
+Under the district management program, groundwater conservation includes any action or activity that materially improved or improves the future supply from a declining groundwater source.
+A key response to the problem of obtaining a culture of conservation is to become aware of local groundwater conditions, review of well and aquifer information and a process to exchange member water concerns.
+Groundwater conservation is an important source of water for future supply and water conservation activity has been occurring in many forms within the district.

+Local action.
 GMD3 initiated management activity in 1976 after significant aquifer development had already occurred and water levels were dropping.
 The legislature made recorded water rights mandatory June 1, 1978.
-GMD3 then adopted a revised management program on July 12, 1978 to implement maximum allowable appropriation from potential depletion rates of 40% in 25 years.
+GMD3 then adopted a revised management program on July 12, 1978 to implement a maximum allowable appropriation standard from potential depletion rates of 40% in 25 years and this so called 40/25 rule was adopted in state rules and consistently applied in most of the subsequent application review process for water rights.

-GMD3 conducted such water availability calculations and informed the Chief Engineer.
+District calculations.
+GMD3 conducted such water availability calculations and informed the Chief Engineer for each application.
 The Chief Engineer relied upon GMD3 calculations to grant or deny new groundwater rights in the district.
-Guided by the district groundwater management program and board action, standards for development and maximum allowable depletion rates were determined by GMD3 in the High Plains Aquifer and enforced by the Chief Engineer.
-This includes recent GMD3 action to close the High Plains Aquifer to new water rights.
+Guided by the local right to govern the future of water use in the district, board action and standards for development and maximum allowable depletion rates were determined by GMD3 in the High Plains Aquifer and enforced by the Chief Engineer.
+This includes recent GMD3 action to close the High Plains Aquifer to new water rights with some small use exception.
+Those small use exceptions may require review and update to avoid nullifying member conservation efforts.

-The GMD 3 Board believes both the conservation of existing aquifer supply and the development of surface water sources to recharge aquifer areas are equally key and necessary elements in solving the problem of dwindling water storage in the district.
+The GMD 3 Board believes both the conservation of existing aquifer supply and the development of renewable surface water sources to recharge aquifer areas are equally key and necessary elements in solving the problem of dwindling water storage and threatened economy in the district.

+Conservation leadership.
 GMD3 will continue to support and provide leadership for water conservation initiatives in coordination with other local, state and federal partners to extend the groundwater supply inventory of the district.
 Recent examples include:

 Conservation Reserve Enhancement Program (CREP) working with many partners to retire water rights and transitions irrigated agriculture on soils unsuitable for dryland farming to native grassland;